 If you require further information on any of the questions, you can select the ‘contextual help with questions’ button at the top of the page, which will display guidance where available.

-When finished, at the bottom of the page click ‘Save and verify’ this will flag up any outstanding questions which still need completing.
+When finished, at the bottom of the page click ‘Save and verify answers’ this will flag up any outstanding questions which still need completing.
 Once fully completed and no questions are being flagged, click ‘Update question set’ this will then show a ‘Content verified’ status.

-6. If you have used the EudraCT site to prepare an application (e.g. in the case of projects also taking place in EU countries where the same information will apply to the UK application), you will still need to fill out the CWOW Clinical Dataset in IRAS.
+6. If you have used the EudraCT site to prepare an application (e.g. in the case of projects also taking place in EU countries where the same information will apply to the UK application), you will still need to provide Medicines Information Dataset in IRAS.
 To do this click the ‘Import EudraCT XML’ button on the Project Dashboard.
-You can then upload an xml file of the application which will populate all data fields in the CWOW Clinical Dataset.
-You should then check through the dataset to ensure that all fields are appearing as expected and make any corrections as required, and answer any additional questions present in the CWOW clinical dataset but not on the EudraCT form.
+You can then upload an xml file of the application which will populate all data fields in the Medicines Information Dataset.
+You should then check through the dataset to ensure that all fields are appearing as expected and make any corrections as required, and answer any additional questions present in the Medicines Information dataset but not on the EudraCT form.
 Note: the short title on your IRAS project must exactly match the short / abbreviated title on the EudraCT form you are importing or this could cause the import to fail, so if you are receiving an error message please check the short title.

 7. ‘Project documents’ is where you will upload supporting documents.
 You can either drag and drop up to 15 documents at a time or browse if they are in different folders on your computer.
-You can add documents at any point whilst preparing your project, up until submission.
+You can add documents at any point whilst preparing your project, up until the point the application is sent to the Sponsor or Sponsor Delegate for review and authorisation at which point the ability to edit the project will be locked.

 For each document you upload you will need to assign a document type (please ensure you select the correct document type to ensure the correct documents go to the correct review body), and enter the document title, sponsor version number and date.
 For this reason, it is strongly recommended that you clearly name each file with this information to make it easier for you to enter it during the upload process.